dprophet/cointerra-monitor/README.md

 Monitors the Cointerra Bitcoin Miners for Errors.
 Sends emails with the cointerra log files attached and will reboot the cointerra machine

+Remote monitoring agent for the Cointerra Terraminer Bitcoin Mining machines.
+Monitors for errors, sends email notifications and log files, full integration with MobileMiner on IOS/Android/Windows Phone.
+Remotely reboots Cointerra in event of critical errors.
+Supports RESTART command from MobileMiner

-To install and run this monitor
+To install and run this monitor (See windows instructions below)
 1) Download and install Python 2.x.
 DO NOT USE Python 3.X!!!
    - http://www.python.org/downloads/
 2) Install Python Package Index (pip)